sole/aafm/README.md

 ### Close terminal and open it again ###

 So the changes to the PATH get current.
+In Mac OS you might need to log in and out too.

 ### Configure udev rules (if in Linux) ###